alfredogalicia/AI-chatbot-test/README.md

 4. pip3 install tflearn
 5. pip3 install random
 6. pip3 install json

-# Use Cases
-In this technological world every industry run behind AI and automation.
-One of the best application of integration of AI and Automation would be Chatbots.
-These are heavily used now-a-days.
-There are many diferent use cases of Chatbots in indutries.
-Some of them are,

-1. Saves labour work
-2. Provides 24x7 support
-3. Instant service
-4. Can entertain more number of people at same time
-5. Easy Communication, etc

 # How to run ?
 To run this application you can use jupyter notebook and open this file with jupyter notebook.
 Run each cell of notebook.